1996 Stanley Cup playoffs

 The 1996 Stanley Cup playoffs, the playoff tournament of the National Hockey League (NHL), began on April 16, 1996.
-The 16 teams that qualified (8 from each conference) played best-of-seven series for conference quarterfinals, semifinals and championships, and then the conference champions played a best-of-seven series for the Stanley Cup.
-These playoffs are noted as being the first playoffs in which all Canadian teams were eliminated during the first round.
-The New Jersey Devils, who had won the Stanley Cup the year before, failed to qualify for these playoffs.
-This was the first time that both Florida teams—the Florida Panthers and Tampa Bay Lightning—made it to the playoffs.

-The playoffs ended on June 10 with the Colorado Avalanche sweeping the Florida Panthers in both teams' first-ever Finals appearance.
-It was Colorado's first-ever Stanley Cup championship in their inaugural season after relocating from Quebec City prior to the start of the regular season; in the previous years, they were known as the Quebec Nordiques.
-Joe Sakic was named playoff MVP and awarded the Conn Smythe Trophy.
+The playoffs ended on June 10, 1996, with the Colorado Avalanche sweeping the Florida Panthers to win their first Stanley Cup in franchise history in both teams' first Finals appearance.
+Colorado became the first relocated team to win the Stanley Cup in their inaugural season after relocating from Quebec City prior to the start of the regular season.

+The New Jersey Devils became the first defending champion to fail to qualify for the playoffs since the Montreal Canadiens in 1970.
+Five Canadian teams qualified for the playoffs and all of them were eliminated during the opening round.
+This was the first time that both Florida teams (the Florida Panthers and Tampa Bay Lightning) made it to the playoffs, each in their inaugural appearance.
 For the second time in three years and the last time until 2013, all of the Original Six teams reached the playoffs.
 This was also the last time all three California-based teams missed the playoffs in the same year until 2020.

 Playoff seeds

+The top eight teams in each conference qualified for the playoffs.
+The top two seeds in each conference were awarded to the division winners; while the six remaining spots were awarded to the highest finishers in their respective conferences.

 The following teams qualified for the playoffs: